Editas Medicine Inc. (EDIT): Skating on Thin Ice? We Know the Answer

 EDIT’s Market Performance

-EDIT stocks went down by -2.59% for the week, with a monthly drop of -6.86% and a quarterly performance of -39.91%, while its annual performance rate touched -69.84%.
-The volatility ratio for the week stands at 7.81% while the volatility levels for the past 30 days are set at 6.65% for Editas Medicine Inc. The simple moving average for the period of the last 20 days is -3.20% for EDIT stocks with a simple moving average of -22.00% for the last 200 days.
+EDIT stocks went up by 6.26% for the week, with a monthly jump of 3.68% and a quarterly performance of -33.94%, while its annual performance rate touched -67.27%.
+The volatility ratio for the week stands at 7.36% while the volatility levels for the past 30 days are set at 7.23% for Editas Medicine Inc. The simple moving average for the period of the last 20 days is 4.72% for EDIT stocks with a simple moving average of -16.07% for the last 200 days.

 Analysts’ Opinion of EDIT